AlexandrProshak/Alexandr_Proshak/README.md

   -	Strategy
   -	Iterator

-### The project is separated into two levels:: Trainee and  Junior.
+### The project is separated into two levels: Trainee and  Junior.

 Each level consists of the parts.
 Each part includes topics related to different sections of Java.
 Themes are packages consisting of sets of training exercises.